hemashushu/hemashushu.github.io/src/content/about/index.en.md

 ### What is your motivation?

-My goal is to be able to build a completely new computer system that I like all by myself, including hardware, instruction set, programming language, operating system, and applications.
-This is my greatest pleasure.
-At the same time, I will share my building process and results, hoping to help others.
+I am passionate about building new computer and robotic systems from the ground up.
+I enjoy all aspects of the process, from designing the mechanics and hardware to developing the instruction set, programming language, operating system, artificial intelligence engine, and applications.
+I also enjoy sharing my work and hoping to help others.